lMainente/ziggy/README.md

         "tell me the time" or "what time is it" or "tell time" "thank you"

+    Automation:
+        "turn of the lights" or "turn on the lights"

     Web Browsing:
         "open Google"
         "Google search" (followed by query)